deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

         <b>Listing 12-2.</b> Defining a Username and Password in the Web.config File
     </p>

-I want to keep the example simple and focus on the way that the MVC Framework allows you to apply authentication and authorization to a web application.
-But putting credentials in the Web.config file is a recipe for disaster, especially if you set the passwordFormat attribute on the credentials element to Clear, meaning that passwords are stored as plain text.

-Don’t store user credentials in the Web.config file and don’t store passwords as plain text.
-See the free chapters excepted from my Pro ASP.NET MVC 5 Platform book (as described at the start of the section) for details of managing users via a database.

-Despite being unsuitable for real projects, using the Web.config file to store credentials lets me focus on MVC features without getting sidetracked into aspects of the core ASP.NET platform.
-The result of the additions to the Web.config file is that I have a hard-coded username (admin) and password (secret).

 ### Applying Authorization with Filters
 ### Creating the Authentication Provider
 ### Creating the Account Controller